GrahamPellegrini/Logistics-Management-App/README.md

 This repository contains a **multi-language Logistics Management System** developed in **Java** and **C++**, submitted for the [CPS2004 Object Oriented Programming](https://www.um.edu.mt/courses/studyunit/CPS2004) unit at the University of Malta.

-> 🛠️ The requirements implemented reflect the **September session specification**, which was **more complex and in-depth** than the session actually sat for.

 The system handles:
 - Product management with 12+ specialised subclasses
 - Transport services via Factory Pattern